ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 * these are also counted as a single Uncached Write request (**17.5.6**).

-In addition, there rather significant changes in the bandwidth values
+In addition, there are rather significant changes in the bandwidth values
+reported:

-reported: - the “L2-Fabric Write and Atomic” bandwidth metric (**17.2.4**) reports about 40GiB of data written across Infinity Fabric while, - the “Remote Write and Traffic” metric (**17.2.5**) indicates that nearly 100% of these request are being directed to a remote source
+- The “L2-Fabric Write and Atomic” bandwidth metric (**17.2.4**)
+  reports about 40GiB of data written across Infinity Fabric while,

+- The “Remote Write and Traffic” metric (**17.2.5**) indicates that nearly 100% of these request are being directed to a remote source.

 The precise meaning of these metrics are explored in the :ref:`subsequent experiment <infinity-fabric-ex7>`.